Chap0815/Obsidian_LLM_Trading_Bot/README.md

 <!-- ════════════════════════════════════════════════════════════════ -->

-## 🤝 One Account, Four Bots, Zero Collisions
+## 🤝 One Account, Five Bots, Zero Collisions

-Running four strategies on a single exchange account sounds like a recipe for chaos — two bots fighting over the same coin, positions netting into each other, accounting turning to mush.
+Running five strategies on a single exchange account sounds like a recipe for chaos — two bots fighting over the same coin, positions netting into each other, accounting turning to mush.
 Obsidian solves this at the architecture level.

 <table>
 <tr>